 BACKGROUND

-The AUKUS Nuclear-Powered Submarine Pathway announced in March 2023 by the US, UK and Australia, HMAS Stirling Naval Base, Garden Island in WA’s Cockburn Sound – Derbal Nara, means there are increasing visits of US nuclear powered submarines.
+The AUKUS Nuclear-Powered Submarine Optimal Pathway announced in March 2023 by the US, UK and Australia entails:

-HMAS Stirling is also the intended home port of Australia’s first nuclear powered submarines.
-Three (possibly 4 or 5) US Virginia Class SSNs are to be purchased (pending Congress approval) from the US in the early 2030’s.
-Media reports claim at least 2 of these submarines will be 2nd hand with a purchase life span of only another 20 years.
-We strongly oppose this and are campaigning against these plans.
+- HMAS Stirling to be the home port of Australia’s first nuclear powered submarines.
+Three (possibly 4 or 5) US Virginia Class SSNs are to be purchased (pending Congress approval) from the US in 2032, 2035 and 2038.
+At least 2 of these submarines will be 2nd hand with a purchase life span of only another 20 years.

-Australia has agreed to take responsibility for the highly-enriched-uranium nuclear waste management of these submarines.
+Australia has agreed to store the low level radioactive waste (LLW) generated by the maintenance of the US submarines on rotation and to take responsibility for the intermediate and highly-enriched-uranium nuclear waste of Australia’s submarines.

 Stop AUKUS WA works to increase community awareness of the public health, safety and environmental risks of naval nuclear reactors and nuclear waste storage.